 This course improves fluency in spoken Spanish through the practice of oral communication and informal writing in different contexts and for varied communicative purposes.
 Students will develop speaking skills in connection with readings emphasizing topics in contemporary Hispanic culture.
 Not open to native speakers of Spanish.
-Taught in Spanish.
+Conducted chiefly in Spanish.

 SPAN 303.
-Spanish in the Digital Age (3-3-0) [Formerly SPAN 303W, not equivalent]
+Spanish and the Digital Age (3-3-0) [Formerly SPAN 303W, not equivalent]

-Recommended prerequisite: SPAN 202 or 4 or more years of high school Spanish, or consent of instructor.
+Recommended prerequisite: SPAN 202 or 4 or more years of high school Spanish.

-This course is designed to review advanced structures of Spanish grammar through reading and composition, with special emphasis on the development of writing skills, and to deepen students' cultural awareness in a globalized world.
+This course is designed to review advance structures of Spanish grammar through reading and composition, with special emphasis on the development of writing skills, and to deepen students' cultural awareness in a globalized world.
 Topics will focus on: the Spanish language and cultures; issues related to the students' own digital reality; and the Information Age in general.
-Taught in Spanish.
+Conducted chiefly in Spanish.